vatpac-technology/sops/docs/terminal/sydney.md

     </figure>

     !!! warning "Important"
-        Separation between aircraft tracking via the RIC SID to RIC, and aircraft tracking via the KEVIN SID to KEVIN is a **joint responsibility** of SDN and SDS.
+        Separation between aircraft tracking via the STUIE SID to STUIE, and aircraft tracking via the KEVIN SID to KEVIN is a **joint responsibility** of SDN and SDS.
 Aircraft will be assigned the appropriate departure frequency according to their direction of travel, and each controller will apply separation from the other departure controllers' traffic.

 #### Airspace Structural Arrangements
 Pursuant to Section 2 of the [VATPAC Air Traffic Services Policy](https://vatpac.org/publications/policies){target=new}, the following rules apply, in the order presented, to these controller positions, except **SFL**: